Z Offset

-We implement Klipper's Z_OFFSET_APPLY_PROBE , this will apply the offset to the last homed mode.
-This means if you the last you did was G28, it will apply the offset to your scan model.
-If the last you did was CARTOGRAPHER_TOUCH_HOME it will apply to your touch model.
+We implement Klipper's `Z_OFFSET_APPLY_PROBE` , this will apply the offset to the *last* homed mode used.
+This means if the last mode you used was `G28`, it will apply the offset to your scan model.
+If the last mode you used was `CARTOGRAPHER_TOUCH_HOME` it will apply to your touch model.&#x20;

 We recommend you follow [Ellis' Print Tuning Guide](https://ellis3dp.com/Print-Tuning-Guide/articles/first_layer_squish.html).